top of page

 • Roam Unlimited - Unlimited data anywhere the roam plan is available

-For existing users there's also a $10 for $10GB Roam Plan, offered a low cost option for people who don't use their Starlink that often, for example weekend boaters.
+For existing users there was also a $10 for $10GB Roam Plan that was introduced for a short period of time, offered a low cost option for people who don't use their Starlink that often.
+That seems to be getting scrapped now, along with the free pause option, and is being replaced by a $5 standby low speed plan.

 What's included with Starlink Roam

-Here is what's included with the Roam plans, aside from the data allowance.
+Here is what's included with the Roam plans.

 • Country wide coverage within the country of registration